-June-July Pre-departure orientation, preparation, etc.
+June-July Pre-Departure Orientation, preparation, etc. Sunday, 3 August Summer arrival date to Japan

-4 August 2024 Arrival in Japan

 15. COURT JURISDICTION AND GOVERNING LAW

 With regard to the recruitment and application procedures, the Tokyo District Court has exclusive jurisdiction for all legal matters.
 The governing law will be Japanese law.